 Now Doniver must decide where the boundaries of honor lie, as he struggles to work convincing magic, fend off whoever is trying to shut him up, and stop an assassin.
 All he wants is to survive long enough to go home to the Uplands, but it’s starting to look as if that might be too much to ask.

-If you are a retailer and wish to stock this title, please get in touch with us for our discount rates and return terms.
+If you are a retailer and wish to stock The Wind Reader, please get in touch with us for our discount rates and return terms.

 Author: Dorothy A. Winsor

 Release Date: September 2018

 RRP: £9.99 / 12.99€ / $14.99